-The lovebirds try to escape their pursuers through the Fire Swamp, but are captured by Humperdinck and a six-fingered man named Count Rugen as they exit the swamp.
-Buttercup agrees to leave with the prince if he agrees to take Westley back to his ship, but instead, Westley is taken to the Pit of Despair.
+The lovebirds try to escape their pursuers through the Fire Swamp, but Humperdinck and a six-fingered man named Count Rugen capture them as they exit the swamp.
+Buttercup agrees to leave with the prince if he agrees to take Westley back to his ship.
+Humperdinck agrees, but all the men there know that’s not true.
+Rugen takes Westley to the Pit of Despair instead.
 An enraged Prince Humperdinck eventually tortures Westley to death.

-Inigo and Fezzik are soon reunited, and Fezzik tells Inigo about the existence of the six-fingered man.
-Inigo sets out to find the man in black to plan his castle onslaught, but his hopes are dashed when he finds Westley dead in the Pit of Despair.
-Fezzik and Inigo take Westley to Miracle Max where they learn Westley is not dead, he is only mostly dead.
+Soon, Inigo and Fezzik are reunited, and Fezzik tells Inigo about the existence of the six-fingered man.
+Inigo sets out to find the man in black to plan his castle onslaught only to have his hopes dashed when he finds Westley dead in the Pit of Despair.
+He and Fezzik take Westley to Miracle Max where they learn Westley is not dead—he’s only mostly dead.
 Miracle Max agrees to create a pill to bring Westley back to life to get revenge against the prince.

-Once Westley is revived, they break into the castle, in order to rescue Buttercup and kill the Count, but they arrive too late.
-Buttercup marries Prince Humperdinck amongst the mayhem of the onslaught.
-Inigo finds Count Rugen and kills him, and Westley goes looking for Buttercup.
-He finds her as she is about to kill herself, and stops her.
-He tells her that she hasn’t married the prince because she never said, “I do.”
-He then bluffs Prince Humperdinck into submission, even though the prince knows Westley is bluffing.
+He finds her as she is about to kill herself.
+When he stops her, he tells her that she hasn’t married the prince because she never said, “I do.”
+He then bluffs Prince Humperdinck into submission (even though the prince knows Westley is bluffing).

-At this point, Fezzik has found four white horses for them to escape on, and as they flee Westley asks Inigo to become the new Dread Pirate Roberts, so he can retire to a happy life with Buttercup.
-Buttercup and Westley share a passionate kiss.
-Since the invention of the kiss there have been five kisses that were rated the most passionate, the most pure.
+By now, Fezzik finds four white horses for them to escape on.
+As they flee, Westley asks Inigo to become the new Dread Pirate Roberts, so he can retire to a happy life with Buttercup.
+Buttercup and Westley share a final passionate kiss.
+Since the invention of the kiss, there have been five kisses that were rated the most passionate, the most pure.
 This one left them all behind.

 As Peter Falk finishes the story, he gets up to leave, and Fred Savage asks him to read the story again the next day.
 Peter smiles and says, “As you wish.”